inesgcalvo/neuro_papers_db/README.md

 <!-- TRANSFORMATION -->
 ## Transformation
-Data cleansing in pandas involves the process of detecting and rectifying any inconsistencies, inaccuracies, or anomalies within a dataset.
-Leveraging functionalities such as data filtering, handling missing values, and identifying outliers, data cleansing ensures the accuracy and reliability of the dataset.
+With **pandas**, data cleansing involved the process of detecting and rectifying any inconsistencies, inaccuracies, or anomalies within a dataset.
+Leveraging functionalities such as data filtering, handling missing values, and identifying outliers, data cleansing ensured the accuracy and reliability of the dataset.

+Together with the data cleansing process, additional information was **enriched** in the dataset, including geographical coordinates of research centers.
+This enrichment enhances the dataset by providing supplementary details for a more comprehensive analysis.

 <!-- LOADING -->
 ## Loading
-Data Loading
+Using the wonderful **SQLAlchemy** library, the dataframes were directly inserted into the neuropapers db. **MySQL** was employed to confirm the data quality and establish relationships between the tables.

 <p align="right">(<a href="#readme">Back to top</a>)</p>